To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Price

-The PatPet 356A is the best dog training collar we’ve seen at this price point.
-It’s durable, reliable, and has good features for the low cost.
-Although the range is modest at roughly 330 yards, it’s long enough for you to control the collar if you’re in the house and your pup is in the yard. it has three training modes: beep, vibration (1-8 levels), and static shock (1-16 levels).
+The PatPet is the best dog training collar I’ve seen at this price point.
+It’s durable, reliable, and has good features for a relatively low cost.
+The range is roughly 660 yards, and it’s long enough for you to control the collar if you’re in the house and your pup is in the yard and in more open spaces.
+It has three training modes: beep, vibration, and static shock (0-16 levels).
+It also has a safety lock to prevent accidental correction.
+The adjustable waterproof collar fits neck sizes from 10 to 27 inches (around 10 to 100 pounds).
+It also has conductive silicone prongs and metal spring sheets to protect your dog’s skin when using the static stimulation levels.

 Pros | Cons |